wk8481/TaekwondoManagement/README.md

     - name: name of the instructor
 - Relationships:
     - One-to-Many with Student: an instructor can have multiple students
-    - One-to-Many with Technique: an instructor can teach multiple techniques

 ### Student
 - Represents a Taekwondo student.